Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: LBV-Modulated Binary Interaction

-\section{LBV-MODULATED BINARY INTERACTION}
+Given its location near LBVs on the HR diagram and its blue-straggler status that is shared by LBVs, we consider it likely that AT~2016blu's progenitor is indeed an LBV.
+This, combined with the quasiperiodicity of its eruptions, motivates a scenario wherein its repeating outbursts are caused by binary interaction, and where one of the stars in the system is an LBV, as discussed next.

+\section{LBV-Modulated Binary Interaction}

-The light-curve analysis of AT~2016blu shows periodic outbursts similar to those of SN~2000ch.
-In \citet{AA22}, we proposed that SN~2000ch's outbursts resemble photometric properties similar to the rapid brightening and fading observed in pre-SN eruptions of SN~2009ip \citep{S10,P13}, and $\eta$ Carinae's periastron encounters leading to its Great Eruption.
+The light-curve analysis of AT~2016blu shows periodic outbursts with irregular light curves, similar to those of SN~2000ch.
+In \citet{AA22}, we proposed that SN~2000ch's outbursts resemble photometric properties similar to the rapid brightening and fading observed in pre-SN eruptions of SN~2009ip \citep{S10,P13}, and $\eta$~Car's periastron encounters leading to its Great Eruption \citep{sf11,SN11}.
 Therefore, we proposed that SN~2000ch's outbursts occur around times of periastron in an eccentric massive binary system, where the irregularity may arise because the interaction is modulated by erratic LBV-like instability in one of the two stars.
-As we discussed in the previous section, similar to recent observations of SN~2000ch, AT~2016blu also experienced multiple irregular outbursts in the past decade.
-Given that most LBVs are the products of binary evolution \citep{ST15,A17}, we propose similar binary encounters as a possible mechanism that triggers AT~2016blu's eruptions.
+The intrinsic variability of the LBV may not look the same as in normal LBVs because the interacting companion star can lead to mass loss and hinder the expansion of the LBV, or because the intrinsic decade-long LBV brightness variations are mild compared to the more sudden and violent outbursts discussed here.

-AT~2016blu experienced an outburst every 3--4 months in the past decade.
-A regular periodicity of 112.5~d implies that there are two closely interacting massive stars, and a binary orbit governs the repeating events.
-The AT~2016blu light curve also exhibits a wide variety of peak luminosity, duration, and shape.
-Some events exhibit multiple rises and falls, with and without similar magnitudes.
+As we discussed in Section~\ref{sec:LC}, similar to recent observations of SN~2000ch, AT~2016blu experienced an outburst every 3--4 months in the past decade.
+A regular periodicity of $\sim 113$~d implies that there are two closely interacting stars, and a binary orbit governs the repeating events.
+AT~2016blu's light curve also exhibits a wide variety of peak luminosity, duration, and shape.
+Some events exhibit multiple rises and falls.
+As demonstrated in Section~\ref{sec:LC}, the luminosity spikes occasionally occur before or after the anticipated time of outburst.

+The quasiperiodic variability suggests that the binary orbit is eccentric (in other words, if the orbit were circular, then the level of interaction would be relatively constant and would not show outburst periodicity).
+When the separation between the two stars decreases at periastron, the interaction between the two stars --- whatever the exact nature of that interaction may be --- should be stronger.